Topological Charge Order and Binding in a Frustrated XY Model and Related systems: Appendix A: What is Reflection Positivity?

 which proves the prinicipal Eq.(\ref{basic_ineq}).
 Inserting ${\cal{O}} = A - B \langle B R_{p} A \rangle/\langle B R_{p} B \rangle$ in Eq.(\ref{basic_ineq}), a Schwarz inequality

 results.
 Setting ${\cal{O}} = A - \langle A \rangle$ in Eq.(\ref{basic_ineq}) (or $B=1$)

-We remark that this general inequality immediately implies that opposite topological charges always bind \cite{Opposite}- a similar yet weaker version of the relations derived in \cite{Nussinov-92}.
+We note \cite{oldme} that this general inequality allows us immediately prove that in symmetric (Reflection Positive), opposite {\it topological charges always attract} \cite{Opposite}- a similar yet weaker version of the relations derived in \cite{Nussinov-92}.
+This provably attractive nature in symmetric systems \cite{oldme} has ramifications in numerous arenas, including the sign of the Casimir forces \cite{klich}.
 We may repeat the last step $n$ times in a row to get

 If we set the size of the system to be $N=2^{n}$ then the last inequality would imply that

 where $local~A$ denotes the local function $A$ and $Reflected~A$ denotes the function $A$ generated by consecutive reflections of $A$ in different planes, until it covers the entire lattice.
 We have more cautiously inserted a constant $W$ instead of one.
 The functions $A$ that were of interest to us were local test functions that were equal to one if a specific local configuration was found and were zero otherwise.
 In this manner the probability of finding certain necessarily ``bad'' configurations, lying on the interface between the two ground state domains, may be bounded.
 Here the thermal average $\langle A \rangle$ is the probability that such a ``bad'' configuration would be found.